 Besides books, you and your students may enjoy the partner play I mentioned earlier.
 It is set up to address fluency, but also works well as a Close Reading activity.
 The question task cards can be copied for each pair of students to respond to or used as a guide for post reading discussion.
 This script includes prereading activities, a graphic organizer for during reading, and a post reading writing prompt where students can write their own mystery, a story summary, or another winter prompt of the teacher’s choice.

-With a mitten week, you can easily include cross curricular activities.
-Be sure to check out the Pinterest board above for all kinds of ideas and lots of mitten fun!
+With a themed week, you can easily include cross curricular activities.
+Be sure to check out the Pinterest board above for all kinds of ideas.

 Other Winter Themes You’d like: